PabloJermin/Project_Nebula_Frontend/README.md

 Now your application will be available on localhost:3000.

 #### Ruuning On A Developer Mode
-* In your clone repository, install the `npm` manager using this command
+* In your cloned repository, install the `npm` manager using this command
     ```
     npm install
     ```